dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 Let me give you some context first:
 At the end of the last year I deliberately decided to take two months off from client work.
 Most of the last three years I have spent working on large client projects and felt too tired to consume much new tech alongside.
-So I wanted to some time to catch up and work on my own projects – basically [sharpening the saw](https://blog.codinghorror.com/sharpening-the-saw/).
+So I wanted some time to catch up and work on my own projects – basically [sharpening the saw](https://blog.codinghorror.com/sharpening-the-saw/).

 ### Do you feel me?